Faculty Research Support Program - Initiation Grant

-- Equipment necessary to the research project’s aims.
+- Equipment necessary to the research project’s aims

-- Graduate research assistant summer stipends.
+- Graduate research assistant summer stipends

-- Summer salary for faculty (up to one ninth of academic year salary maximum for faculty on nine-month appointments or up to one twelfth of annual salary for faculty on twelve-month appointments).
+- Up to one-ninth of academic year salary maximum for faculty on nine month appointments or, if necessary, up to one-twelfth of annual salary for faculty on twelve month appointments

-- Travel necessary for the success of the project.
+- Travel necessary for the success of the project

-- Undergraduate student support.
+- Undergraduate student support

 The following are unallowable budget requests:

-- Ongoing research projects funded by another sponsor.
+- Ongoing research projects funded by another sponsor

 - Projects in the final stages of completion.